The battle of search engine rankings.

-Similar to Google Trends, Amazon serves the opportunity to get insight on how others speak about products- whether they want to buy, or sell them.
+Similar to Google Trends, Amazon serves the opportunity to get insight into how others speak about products- whether they want to buy or sell them.

 Open a tab on your browser and go to Amazon.
 Skip every purchase temptation that you may feel and enter “CBD oil” in the search bar.

 The results are rather interesting.